ArchanaIndla/ATM/README.md

 # ATM
-A program to take pin as input from the user and perform certain operations
+A program to take ATM pin as input from the user and perform certain operations